Fast, high-order numerical evaluation of volume potentials via polynomial density interpolation: Numerical examples

-In order to validate the proposed methodology, we manufacture a potential evaluation with a volume source $f$ that does not involve the evaluation of volume integrals.
-Being the resulting expression more easily computable, it is then used as a reference to measure the errors introduced by our volume potential evaluation method.
-To do this, we select a known smooth function $u:\Omega\to\C$ and define the source as
+In order to validate the proposed methodology, we manufacture potential evaluations with scalar and vectorial volume densities, $f:\Omega\to\C$ and $\mathbf{f} \coloneqq f\vv d:\Omega\to\C^2$ ($\vv d\in\R^2$ being a constant vector), respectively, that do not involve the evaluation of volume integrals and so are more easily computable as a reference solution for assessing error levels.
+To do this, we start off by selecting a known smooth function $u:\Omega\to\C$ and define the scalar source density as $f \coloneqq (\Delta+k^2)u:\Omega\to\C.$ By Green's third identity it readily follows that $\mathcal V_k [f]=v_{\rm ref}$ in $\Omega$, where the reference potential is given by in terms of the known function, $u$, and the single- and double-layer Laplace/Helmholtz potentials applied to its Neumann and Dirichlet traces, respectively.
+Similarly, we have $\mathcal W_{k}[\mathbf{f}]=w_{\rm ref}$ in $\Omega$, where

-Therefore, by Green's third identity, it holds that exact volume potential $(\mathcal V_k f)$ can be alternatively expressed as in terms of the known function, $u$, and the single- and double-layer Laplace/Helmholtz potentials applied to its Neumann and Dirichlet traces, respectively.
-Since the right-hand-side of identity~\eqref{eq:GF_validation} does not entail the evaluation of any volume integrals, a highly accurate numerical approximation of the layer potentials produced by, e.g., the density interpolation method yields a reliable expression $v_{\rm ref}$ for the volume potential that can be used as a reference to assess the numerical errors.
+Since both $v_{\rm ref}$ and $w_{\rm ref}$ only entail the evaluation of layer potentials and their gradients, a highly accurate numerical approximation of the boundary integrals yields a reliable expression for the volume potentials that can be used as a reference to measure the numerical errors.